-Spring time brings huge opportunities to study life and natural sciences.
+Spring time brings huge opportunities to study metamorphosis!

-Spring is the time when we all begin to come out of our winter holes, stretch out, take the time to smell the flowers, and enjoy the sun once again.
+Spring is also the time when we all begin to come out of our winter holes, stretch out, take the time to smell the flowers, and enjoy the sun once again.

-Learn about metamorphosis with hands on experiments
+Learn about metamorphosis with fun experiments

 There is no better way to learn about science than by doing science.
 The great thing about these metamorphosis projects is that they are hands on projects that last a long time and can lead to a ton of dinner table conversations.

 What is Metamorphosis?

-The most accessible example of metamorphosis is in Eric Carle’s book The Very Hungry Caterpillar.
+The most accessible example is in Eric Carle’s book The Very Hungry Caterpillar.
 Caterpillars, or larvae, and butterflies are all around us in the spring and summer and one of the most brazen shows of metamorphosis.

-There are two types of metamorphosis seen in animals, complete and incomplete.
+There are two types seen in animals, complete and incomplete.
 In complete metamorphosis, an animal hatches from an egg, goes through a larvae phase enters a pupa (think chrysalis or cocoon), and then emerges as an adult.
 In incomplete metamorphosis, an egg hatches into a nymph, which often has a striking similarity to the final adult version.

 5 Cool facts about metamorphosis.

-There is a deep-sea snail that goes through an internal metamorphosis and never has to eat again!
+- There is a deep-sea snail that goes through an internal metamorphosis and never has to eat again!

-Did you know octopuses go through metamorphosis?
+- Did you know octopuses go through metamorphosis?

-While all jellyfish go through metamorphosis, one type, the Immortal Jellyfish, can reverse its metamorphosis to become young again!
+- One type of Jellyfish, the Immortal Jellyfish, can reverse its metamorphosis to become young again!

-A caterpillars body turns into a soup of goup while going through metamorphosis (check out the video)!
+- A caterpillars body turns into a soup of goup while going through metamorphosis (check out the video)!

-Moths remember what they learned as larvae through metamorphosis into a moth!
+- Moths remember what they learned as larvae through metamorphosis into a moth!

-Watching metamorphosis - Ideas for differentiated learning
+Ideas for differentiated learning